 NSW is unique as they are the only jurisdiction which prescribes maximum prices for salvage work.
 There are very strict guidelines as to how salvage is defined and photographic evidence is necessary to provide justification for actual salvage work that is completed.
 This type of fee has not yet been regulated elsewhere.

-Table A.2 Summary for New South Wale es 6 1-1-
+Table A.2Summary for New South Wales